Best home improvement loans with bad credit

 Other options for getting a home improvement loan with bad credit

 While getting a personal loan to cover home improvement costs might be a good idea for some, it’s not the only option.
 For those who don’t meet the minimum requirements, there are alternative funding methods available to those with less-than-stellar credit.

 Home equity line of credit: A HELOC is like a home equity loan in that you can borrow money to finance home improvements using your home as collateral.
-But instead of receiving a lump sum, it’s a revolving credit line similar to how a credit card works.
+But instead of disbursing the funds in a lump sum, a HELOC acts as a revolving credit line, similar to how a credit card works.
 Since HELOCs come with variable rates, they can’t exceed the maximum legal limit for federal credit unions, which is currently 18 percent.
 A HELOC is good if you have ongoing improvements and aren’t sure when you’ll need the money (or how much).

 The bottom line